Bodmin Parkway railway station: Services

 There were also a limited number of CrossCountry trains providing a service from Penzance to Glasgow Central or Manchester Piccadilly in the morning and returning in the evening.
-On summer weekends some CrossCountry trains serve Newquay.

-Connections

 The bus link to Bodmin, Wadebridge and Padstow starts from outside the main entrance.
 Plymouth Citybus operates a bus service (to Bodmin and Padstow in one direction and Liskeard in the other) from the small station car park.